petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/fragment-specific-tags-and-attributes-reference.md

 Provide text, images, links, and HTML code to these editable elements which become the default values for their fields.
 You may want to display the editable content in the final version of the page, or you may want filler content that should be replaced before publishing the page.

 !!! warning
-    Freemarker code in editable fields is executed only once when the fragment is added to the page (to set its default value).
+    FreeMarker code in editable fields is executed only once when the fragment is added to the page (to set its default value).

     Avoid using it if you need the value re-evaluated.
 For example, if you localize a value using `${languageUtil.get(locale,'word')}`, the word is only localized when you add the fragment to the page.
 The code does not run again even if you change your portal's language.